-A full-time first year course is generally between 54 and 72 points in any one semester or 108 and 144 points in any one year.
-As a general guide, 1 point represents study in formal instruction or independent study for 10 hours made up of a combination of lectures, tutorials, laboratories, assignments and reading.
+A full-time course is generally between 54 and 72 points in any one semester or 108 and 144 points in any one year.
+Each paper has a points value where one point generally represents 10 hours of work for an average student wishing to achieve an average grade.

 Most students take 108 to 126 points per year.
 Very able students may take up to 144 points annually with the load spread as evenly as possible between both semesters.